In this guide, we will cover exactly how to fold a money origami bat using a dollar bill.

 Use the most recent crease by folding it to meet the top edge of the dollar bill.

-STEP 5: Fold the the first wing
+STEP 5: Fold the first bat wing

 Start by bringing one side over the center while keeping the bottom edges aligned.